 PRPA is committed to ensuring our operations remain environmentally responsible and sustainable, as well as safeguarding and promoting the protection of local wildlife.
 Vessels that go beyond the requirements to operate sustainably can receive recognition through the Green Wave Program.
 The Green Wave Program includes three tiers of discounted harbour due rates based on an increasing level of environmental performance.
 Additional information of the Green Wave Program, harbour due rates and eligibility for discount can be found in the PRPA Port Tariff Guide.
-Green Wave applications must be submitted to greenwave@rupertport.com.
-More information is available at https://www.rupertport.com/port-authority/sustainability/green-wave or by email at greenwave@rupertport.com.
+Green Wave applications must be submitted via email email.